yehonatan21/Server-Client-Moudle/README.md

 After reciving the chat server host and port the client connecting to chat server.

-**Run:**
+## Requirements: ##
+python 3.8 and above installed.

+## Run: ##
 1. To run the program you need to load the discoveryServer.py first.
-2. After the discoveryServer.py is running run the chatServer.py.
+2. After the discoveryServer.py is running, run the chatServer.py in new terminal window.
-3. When both of the servers ars running run the client.py and connect to the chat server.
+3. When both of the servers ars running run the client.py inseparate terminal window and connect to the chat server.

 >Note:
  - The server configurations is seted to local host. you can change is in the config.ini files.